Module Catalogue 2023/24

 Aims

-This module aims to introduce students to some key aspects of the sale and supply of goods in England and Wales.
+Commercial Law aims to introduce students to some key aspects of the sale and supply of goods in England and Wales.
 The core of this module is an extension of the themes that students have already studied in the context of contract law, with a specific focus on contracts for the sale and supply of goods.
 These will be examined with reference to the legal and commercial concepts underpinning transactions of this type, both from a business-to-business, as well as from a business-to-consumer perspective.
+Commercial Law also examines the role of itnermediaries in commercial transactions and the relevant legal implications, as well as the various types of security available to sellers, particularly in the form of retention of title.

 Thus, the key objectives of this module are to:

-3) Encourage a critical analysis of the law by identifying areas appropriate for reform
+3. Encourage a critical analysis of the law in light of market realities;

-4) Develop the students’ ability to comprehend and apply relevant statutes to given scenarios, as well to extract and analyse the relevant legal principles from decided cases and reason authoritatively from that basis.
+4. Develop the students’ ability to identify, comprehend and apply relevant statutes to given scenarios, to extract and analyse the legal principles from relevant legal precedent, and to reason from that basis with a view to formulating authoritative legal argument and advising on the law accordingly.

 Outline Of Syllabus

-* An introduction to basic concepts of commercial law, including the meaning and significance of property and risk
+* An introduction to basic concepts informing the doctrine and operation of commercial law, including the meaning and significance of property and risk;

-* The scope and underlying policy aims of the Consumer Rights Act 2015.
+* The scope and policy aims of the Consumer Rights Act 2015;

-* An introduction to the law of agency and its role in commercial transactions, with specific regard to the appointment of agents, the concept of authority, and the impact of an agent’s actions on the principal’s relations with third parties.
+* An introduction to the law of agency and its role in commercial transactions, with specific regard to the appointment of agents, the concept of authority, and the impact of an agent’s actions on the principal’s relations with third parties, as well as the duties of agents and the remedies available to the principal for their breach;

-- Non-existent goods at the time of the contract;
+- Goods that do not exist at the time of the contract;

 - The principle of nemo dat quod non habet and its exceptions;